 So pack only what you need, and then take as much of that out as possible too!
 Remember – if you forget anything or run out of clothes, you can buy things while you’re away.
 Wearing the same seven outfits gets old really fast (plus travel destroys my clothes) so I’m constantly buying new bits in markets and donating anything I no longer need.

 Looking for the perfect backpack?
 My Mountain Warehouse Traveller Rucksack is still going strong three years on and I absolutely love it.
 Check out my review to find out more.

 Join Facebook Communities

 Online travel communities are a great way to get support for your travel plans.
 You can ask questions, get recommendations and blog post suggestions, and even arrange meetups.
 I love Facebook groups like Girls LOVE Travel, Travelettes, and Girls vs Globe.
 Anyone can join and post questions, and they’re a great way to feel less alone in your planning stages.
-You’ll feel more prepared for your trip by speaking to people who are actually in the places your visiting and can provide first hand advice!
+You’ll feel more prepared for your trip by speaking to people who are actually in the places you’re visiting and can provide first-hand advice!

 Schedule a Meetup

 Arranging a few meetups can make it even easier to meet new people.
 On Facebook groups like the ones above, you can post where you’re going and ask if anyone’s around.
 That way you’ll be able to get to know each other a little in advance.
 But there are plenty of other ways to meet people.

 Lots of hostels host social events like sightseeing tours, barbecues, and parties which area a great way to start socialising and meeting people!
 On MeetUp and Couchsurfing, groups of locals and expats organise get-togethers and activities.
 Sign up and get active, and have something prepared for your first week.
 You don’t necessarily have to go, but having something scheduled is a great idea in case you find yourself in a rubbish hostel or don’t meet anyone you like straight away.